kirjai/deprecated-blog/_posts/2016-11-09-testing-services-with-dependencies.markdown

 ---
 layout: post
-title:  "Testing angular services with dependencies"
+title:  "Testing Angular 2+ services with dependencies"
 permalink: /testing-angular-services-with-dependencies/
 date:   2016-11-09 12:00:00 +0000
 ---

-Angular 2 services can be tested in a couple of different ways, two most prominent being isolated tests and using the [Angular `TestBed`](https://angular.io/docs/ts/latest/api/core/testing/index/TestBed-class.html).
+Angular 2+ services can be tested in a couple of different ways, two most prominent being isolated tests and using the [Angular 2+ `TestBed`](https://angular.io/docs/ts/latest/api/core/testing/index/TestBed-class.html).
 However, things get interesting when the service under test has dependencies (injected using Angular's dependency injection).

 ### Isolated vs `TestBed` tests